-To go on further, The Journal of American Medical Association reported in 1998 that an estimated 220,000 deaths per year in America alone can be attributed to properly prescribed drugs (i.e. right dose to right person at the right time according to accepted treatment protocols).
-I’m not saying drugs are completely useless, they’re lifesavers sometimes, but I do believe that today's mainstream medicine is deeply flawed to its core.
-Do you really think a bag of medication will actually make you healthier?
-Do you really believe that degeneration and the slow decline in both physical and mental health are a normal part of ageing?
-Don’t be fooled because it’s not true.
+To go on further, The Journal of American Medical Association reported in 1998 that an estimated 220,000 deaths per year in America alone can be attributed to properly prescribed drugs (i.e. correct dosage of drugs to suitable patients at the right time according to accepted treatment protocols).
+I’m not saying drugs are completely useless, like how chemotherapy saved my mother's life, they’re lifesavers.. sometimes!
+But drugs are overly prescribed, consumed and relied on.

 Cost Of Health: People are getting sicker and that makes it a good business.

-Being healthy is expensive and wellness is a new luxury.
-Whether you know it or not, we are programmed into believing that the lack of symptoms equals health and wellness.
+Being healthy is expensive and wellness is the new luxury.
+Whether you know it or not, we are programmed into believing that the lack of symptoms equals health and wellness (think all the pharmaceutical advertisements you see).
 Despite its fallacies, our current healthcare model is difficult to replace because drugs are cheap, efficient and give instant results.
 But did you know that reactive healthcare is much more expensive than proactive health care?
 For example, the Singapore government more than doubled its spending on healthcare in 4 years:

 - 2012 - $4.7 billion